infinum/eightshift-docs/website/blog/2024-08-20-introducing-fe-libs-tailwind.md

 ## Requirements and how to install it

-FE Libs Tailwind requires at least **PHP 8.3**.
+The setup requires at least **PHP 8.3**.
 To install it, run the following command in your project folder:

 ```json
 npx eightshift-create theme
 ```

-The project setup script is now also upgraded and it offers a choice between standard FE Libs and FE Libs Tailwind.
-If you choose *simple setup*, it installs FE Libs Tailwind.
+The project setup script was also upgraded, and it now offers a choice between standard and the Tailwind setup.
+If you choose the *simple* setup, it installs FE Libs Tailwind.

 ## Project structure

 The project structure is quite similar to the standard Eightshift setup, but there are a few things to take note of.

-`tailwind.config.mjs` is the main config file for Tailwind where you define the colors, breakpoints, font sizes and all custom CSS classes you need to use in your project.
+`tailwind.config.mjs` is the main config file for Tailwind.
+There you define things like (project-specific) colors, font sizes, spacings, and any other Tailwind configuration options, or custom utilities you might need in your project.
+Breakpoints are still defined in the global manifest.

-When looking at the component or block structure, you may notice that most of them no longer have CSS files.
-As Tailwind offers lots of utility classes, in most cases you won’t need a CSS file for your component or a block.
-In case you need it, simply add `styles.css` or `styles-editor.css`.
+When looking at the component or block structure, you may notice that most of them no longer have stylesheets assigned.
+As Tailwind is utility class-based, in most cases you won’t need a CSS file for your component or a block.
+Note that you can also provide one-time arbitrary values in Tailwind (check the docs for details) if needed.
+In case you need it, simply add `styles.css`, `styles-editor.css`, or `styles-frontend.css`.
 Notice how it’s no longer required to prefix the block/component name before the name of the CSS file.

-Tailwind classes are added in the `manifest.json` file of your block, but more on that in the next section.
+Tailwind classes can be shared between the frontend and the backend if added in the `manifest.json` file of your block or component, but more on that in the next section.
+You can always just write classes in the markup if needed.

-You will also notice that this setup uses **Eightshift UI Components** for rendering the options in the editor.
-We decided to decouple Eightshift UI Components from our setup to make maintenance easier.
-If you would like to know more, please check the [Eightshift UI Components documentation](https://eightshift.com/components/es-ui-components/getting-started).
+You will also notice that this setup uses **Eightshift UI components** for rendering the options in the editor.
+We decided to decouple UI components from the setup to make maintenance easier.
+If you would like to know more, please check the [Eightshift UI components documentation](https://eightshift.com/components/es-ui-components/getting-started).

 ## How to use Tailwind classes

-In `manifest.json` file, you’ll notice there’s a new key called `“Tailwind”`.
-This supports the following keys:
+In `manifest.json` file, you’ll notice there’s a new `“Tailwind”` configuration object.
+This supports the following entries:

 - **base** - the base list of classes added to the primary part of the block, e.g. the one that is the most affected by the options
 - **options** - defines additional classes to be added to the **base** (or **parts**) classes if a condition is met